-You must have completed or currently be enrolled in Organic Chemistry 1 to be eligible to be interviewed.
+You must have completed or currently be enrolled in Organic Chemistry 1 during the Fall semester to be eligible to be interviewed.
 Once the Pharmacy Admission Committee reviews the applicant's file to determine interview or deny, the Pharmacy Admission Office will notify the applicant of the decision.
 Applicants receiving an interview invitation will be notified via e-mail with the dates for the upcoming interviews.
 The e-mail will instruct the applicant to contact the Pharmacy Admission Office to confirm an interview appointment.